currentxchange/purple-explainer/Exchange-Listing.md

 # Initial Sell Orders
 Starting 4/17/2021, 1/12th of the 1/12 Max Supply to be sold will be listed with pricing starting at **20 WAX** per PURPLE.

-These sell orders will be listed one at a time, with one week wait after one exhausts before the next will be offered.
+These sell orders will be offered one at a time, with one week gap between each listing starting after the listing's completion.

-> Tokens for Sale: 1/12 Max Supply or 12<sub>6</sub> (2,985,984), issued + offered 12<sub>5</sub> (248,832) at a time.
+> Tokens for Sale: 1/12 Max Supply or 12<sup>6</sup> (2,985,984), issued + offered 12<sup>5</sup> (248,832) at a time.
 Here's how we'll price the April 17th tokens.

 Price ~ # PURPLE Available (rounded)